Cedar vs. Pressure-Treated Pergolas: Comparing Pergola Cedar vs. Pressure-Treated Wood

 Our pine and cedar pergolas kits are hand made in the USA that are hand cut and drilled right here in Melbourne, Florida.
 We took great care in designing our pergolas and accessories, we take pride in our work, and stand behind our products.

 Take your time looking around at our pergola selections and let us know if you have questions!
-You can book a call with our pergola specialist, call us direct, or send us your questions using our Contact Pergola Depot form.
+You can book a call with our pergola specialist or send us your questions.

 Western Red Cedar Timber Frame Pergola Kit